WebsterX

-WebsterX is a Milwaukee-based alt-rap singer and songwriter, blending indie-rock and hip-hop.
-Motifs within his work contrast darkness and depression with hopeful upbeat and psychedelic instrumentation.
+Sam Ahmed (born September 24, 1992) is an American singer, songwriter and rapper.
 The Fader speaks to his work as a "personal dive into the rapper's psyche", as he wrestles with his "doubts and fears but ultimately provides glimmers of hope throughout."
-WebsterX writes all his own lyrics and works with a number of producers to create the beats.
 In 2016, WebsterX was awarded 'Solo Artist of the Year' by the Radio Milwaukee Music Awards, sponsored by Koss.
-Among his affiliates include Chance the Rapper, Bon Iver, SaveMoney crew and Mick Jenkins.
-Also in 2016, WebsterX signed to Chicago-based label Closed Sessions, whose alumni include Vic Mensa, Kweku Collins and Thelonious Martin.
+In 2016, WebsterX signed to Chicago-based label Closed Sessions until September 2019, whose alumni include Jamila Woods, Noname (rapper), Freddie Gibbs, Raekwon, Action Bronson and many more.
 His song "Intuition" was featured in a Super Bowl ad for the Microsoft Surface, starring Arizona Cardinals wide receiver Larry Fitzgerald.
-WebsterX was set to perform alongside Bon Iver for his Wisconsin Get Out the Vote tour in October 2020 but has since been postponed due to COVID-19.
+WebsterX was set to perform alongside Bon Iver for his Wisconsin Get Out the Vote tour in October 2020 but has since been cancelled due to COVID-19.
 His music has been featured in The Fader, NPR, Complex, PBS, Paper Magazine, Vice, Bonafide Magazine, Hypebeast, Koss, TimeOut, and Pitchfork.

+Early life and education

+Inspired by a family legacy in music, WebsterX was born to Ethiopian immigrant parents – his father is musician Abdi Guitar of musical group Roha Band.
+WebsterX was born and raised in Milwaukee, WI and graduated from Wauwatosa East High School in 2011.
+In 2014, WebsterX dropped out of the University of Wisconsin-Milwaukee after studying marketing and creative writing for six semesters and decided to pursue music and art full-time.